jainayushjain95/GFGProblems/README.md

 Problem 028  -> Digital Root
 Problem 029  -> Lucky Numbers(https://practice.geeksforgeeks.org/problems/lucky-numbers2911/1/?track=SPCF-Recursion&batchId=154)
 Problem 030  -> Given a number N, let the reverse of the number be R. The task is to print the output of the Expression power(N,R)
+Problem 031  -> You are given a string s.
+You need to return the list/set  power-set of the string